Wedding Ring Metals

 Once you’ve decided on the date of the wedding and have shortlisted a few wedding venues, you should decide on your wedding rings.
 Many couples opt for traditional gold wedding bands while some like to look at different options.
 Gold and platinum aren’t the only metals you need to choose from, there are now a plethora of options available in the market that can be fitted to your specifications.
 The same applies to the engagement ring – don’t settle for the first option you see.
 If you’re unhappy with the ring, you could ask for it to be set in a metal of your choice.

 While making your selection, always pay close attention to the durability, cost, sturdiness, look, and feel of the metal.
 Let us see some traditional and contemporary metals available for wedding rings today.
+Liam from Millenio agreed “This is why buying online may not be the best option, seeing the ring in person you can get a true feel.”

 Gold is a traditional metal that has been used in wedding rings and bands for generations.
 An extremely versatile metal, it is also the most common one.
 Measured in karats, Gold is divided into strengths based on the percentage of gold used in the setting of the ring.
 24 karat gold (purest gold) is too soft to directly hold shape.
 It is mixed with other metal alloys as a percentage to make it sturdier to hold shape and stones.
 The percentage and type of gold used determines the color and shade of gold.